 Perhaps one of the biggest challenges today is to control cost and engineering headcount, which means identifying FPGA design and verification solutions that increase productivity.
 To illustrate the need for productivity improvement, we discuss the trend in terms of increasing engineering headcount.
 Fig. 3-2 shows the mean peak number of FPGA engineers working on a project.

-While, on average, the demand for design engineers is growing at about a 4% CAGR (which is similar growth for IC/ASIC), the demand for verification engineers is growing at about a 10% CAGR.
+While, on average, the demand for FPGA design engineers grew at about a 1.5 percent CAGR between 2012 and 2020, the demand for FPGA verification engineers grew at a 5.5 percent CAGR.
 It is worth noting that during the period 2007 through 2014, the IC/ASIC market went through similar growth demands related to verification engineers to address growing verification complexity.

-In my next blog (click here) I focus on the time that FPGA design and verification engineers spend in various task.
+In my next blog I focus on the time that FPGA design and verification engineers spend in various task.